mrkazawa/grid_world/q_learning/README.md

 from grid `(1,1)` to `(2,1)` to `(3,1)` to `(4,1)` to `(5,1)` to `(5,2)` to `(5,3)` to `(4,3)`and finally `(3,3)`.

 Based on our experiments, the agent found the correct shortest path in the early episodes.
-Therefore, it does not bother to find other alternatives since the agent also has relatively small chance (10%) to explore.
+Therefore, it does not bother to find other alternatives since the agent also has a relatively small chance (10%) to explore.

-> If we run the experiment many times, we may find different behaviours.
+> If we run the experiment many times, we may find different behaviors.

 ## Scenario 3 - Cliff Walking